stdevPavelmc/mailad/Features.md

 postfix reload
 ```

-Since June/2020 this hand crafted file is preserved on upgrades, you are welcomed.
+Since June 2020 this hand crafted file is preserved on upgrades, you are welcomed to change it.

 [Return to index](Features.md#mailad-features-explained)